aomidsalar/RNA-Seq_Splice-Break2/Spatial_Processing_Seurat/README.md

 ### Usage
 Download the file `Cluster_Annotated_Tissue_Images.R` and open with RStudio.
 RStudio version 4.1.3 was used in generating this script.
 **Input Files:**

-*Paths to these files should be updated accordingly prior to running the script.
+*Note: Paths to these files should be updated accordingly prior to running the script.
 All files used for this script except for the **cluster_paths** were output as part of the 10x Genomics spatial transcriptomics pipeline (those for samples used in our analysis can be found in our GEO repository)*
 * image_paths: `tissue_hires_image.png`.
 * scalefactor_paths: `scalefactors_json.json`.
 * tissue_paths: `tissue_positions_list.txt`.